 Student Accessibility Services (SAS)

-While operating remotely, you may contact Student Accessibilities Services through the following phone number or email address;
+While operating remotely, you may contact Student Accessibility Services at CCCSAS@TRI-C.EDU.

 Student Accessibility Services Program ǀ Founded in 1979

 The Americans with Disabilities Act (A.D.A.) defines a disability as any mental, physical or learning condition that substantially limits any major life function.
 The A.D.A. mandates access to higher education for those self-identifying as disabled.
 Cuyahoga Community College serves about 1,700 students and visitors with disabilities annually.

 The students who choose Tri-C do so because of its continued commitment to serving their needs.

 The Student Accessibility Services Program supports students with disabilities at any Tri-C campus, site, location or online course.
 Common disability types include learning disabilities, sensory limitations, psychiatric conditions, physical mobility conditions and chronic health issues.
 All matters related to a person’s disability are kept confidential.

 To receive services, students must schedule an intake appointment with an Student Accessibility Services advisor and provide documentation of disability.